Yes, our resources provide a strong grounding in reading, comprehension, spelling, grammar and punctuation.

 In the previous year's NAPLAN test, our test-bed school rated first in the state for spelling, grammar and punctuation. *Fitzroy Community School

 As could be expected, the right age varies from child to child.
 As a general guideline, most children will be able to start with the Fitzroy Method after four years of age.
-By then their spoken English is usually of a sufficient level to understand the programme.
+By then their spoken English is usually of a sufficient level to understand the program.

 But if you are considering starting your child on reading before school, he or she needs to be both mentally and psychologically ready.